gardrek/logic/design.md

 # High-level design
 ## Components

-The basic unit of logic is a component.
+The basic unit of logic in a Logwi net is a component.
 Components can be described as a variable number of inputs, a variable number of outputs, an optional internal state, and an update function.
 When called, the update function can perform any combination of the following tasks:
   * read the value of any number of the input terminals
   * write a value to any number of the output terminals
   * read or modify its own internal state